doc4d/docs/docs/ViewPro/spreadsheet-function-reference.md

 The `INDIRECT` function returns the contents of *cell*.
 The *cell* parameter (mandatory) can be any cell reference, including absolute reference such as $A$1 or a character string.
 Use `INDIRECT` when you want to change the reference to a cell within a formula without changing the formula itself.

-The `INDIRECT` function can also return the internal reference of a range of cells (reference cannot be displayed but can be used by other 4D View Pro functions).
+The `INDIRECT` function can also return the internal reference of a range of cells (reference cannot be displayed but can be used by other spreadsheet functions).

 **Example**